31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 The Only Cashmere Sweater In The World

 As a person who owns a Jenni Kayne cashmere sweater, I can attest that this best-selling knit is the only thing I ever want to wear.
 It's as soft as PJs, but made to withstand any chill — honestly, it's so cozy that I often end up getting sweaty in it.
 If you're looking for an open-front style, the brand's (equally best-selling) Cashmere Cocoon Cardigan is a serious must-add to any wardrobe.
+Cashmere gets its legendary softness from its ultra-narrow fibers, but the material still manages to insulate better than wool — and adjusts to your body temperature for ultimate comfort.

 As a person who owns a Jenni Kayne cashmere sweater, I can attest that this best-selling knit is the only thing I ever want to wear.
 It's as soft as PJs, but made to withstand any chill — honestly, it's so cozy that I often end up getting sweaty in it.
 If you're looking for an open-front style, the brand's (equally best-selling) Cashmere Cocoon Cardigan is a serious must-add to any wardrobe.
+Cashmere gets its legendary softness from its ultra-narrow fibers, but the material still manages to insulate better than wool — and adjusts to your body temperature for ultimate comfort.

 A Huge TV (Because You Deserve It)

-Netflix-&-chillers are obsessed with this 60" TV, which also happens to be a first-time size for Samsung.
+Netflix-and-chillers are obsessed with this 60" TV, which also happens to be a first-time size for Samsung.
 "I absolutely love this TV!!
 The picture is beautiful and it was easy to set up.
 I love how thin it is.
 I’m happy that the apps Apple TV and Spectrum are on it.
 The only thing it doesn’t do is allow Apple TV fitness to show on the screen.
 For that to work I have to actually plug in my Apple TV box.
 I am very happy with this purchase and would recommend," writes Emilia, bestbuy.com reviewer.
 And, that's not the only praise: This TV has a rating of 4.7 out of 5 stars, ranked from 143 solid reviews.

-Netflix-&-chillers are obsessed with this 60" TV, which also happens to be a first-time size for Samsung.
+Netflix-and-chillers are obsessed with this 60" TV, which also happens to be a first-time size for Samsung.
 "I absolutely love this TV!!
 The picture is beautiful and it was easy to set up.
 I love how thin it is.
 I’m happy that the apps Apple TV and Spectrum are on it.
 The only thing it doesn’t do is allow Apple TV fitness to show on the screen.
 For that to work I have to actually plug in my Apple TV box.
 I am very happy with this purchase and would recommend," writes Emilia, bestbuy.com reviewer.
 And, that's not the only praise: This TV has a rating of 4.7 out of 5 stars, ranked from 143 solid reviews.

 Advertisement